 At Meriden we understand gifted children have unique learning needs that warrant particular attention within the school environment.
 We are committed to meeting the needs of our highly able students through extension and enrichment activities that occur within the classroom, throughout each school day.
 Highly able students benefit by interacting and establishing relationships with others of similar abilities and interests, and to facilitate their learning, our gifted students are frequently grouped together for learning activities.

-As part of Meriden’s commitment to the needs of gifted students, staffing investments have been made in the positions of Learning Enhancement Coordinator and School Psychologist.
+As part of Meriden’s commitment to the needs of gifted students, professional development training in Gifted Education is provided for our teaching staff.
+Staffing investments have been made in the positions of Learning Enrichment staff and School Psychologist.
 Support for teachers in differentiating the curriculum is provided, together with the provision of stimulating, learning resources.
-Professional development training in Gifted Education is provided for our teaching staff.

 Process of Identification

 In the Junior School, thorough, school-wide assessment and standardised screening processes are regularly undertaken for all students.
 The progress of our students is carefully tracked to identify those who may need assistance or those who may benefit from extension programs.
 Further, more formal assessments may be undertaken to clarify the needs of individual, gifted students and a learning pathway is developed in consultation with teachers, parents, psychologists and the students themselves.

 All teachers in the Junior School carefully plan extension activities for each of the Key Learning Areas, and consideration of prior learning is incorporated in the planning process.
 Students’ current skills and knowledge form the springboard for new learning.

 The Inquiry Learning approach allows teachers to differentiate the content, pace, process, product and environment so that learning experiences are scaffolded around students’ needs, interests and competencies.
 Students participate in learning experiences of varying detail and depth, depending on their strengths.